MauricioPDuarte/nav_tracker/README.md

 ## Class arguments

-Don't want to use strings for params?
-No worries.

-After pushing a route with a custom `RouteSettings` you can use the `BuildContext.settings` extension to extract the settings.
-Typically this would be done in `Handler.handlerFunc` so you can pass `arguments` to your screen widgets.
+After pushing a route with a custom `arguments`.
+You can get arguments on second parameter from `Handler.bind` callback.

 ```dart
 /// Push a route with custom RouteSettings if you don't want to use path arguments